testing-library/testing-library-docs/docs/example-react-router.md

 import { withRouter } from 'react-router'
-import { Link, Route, Router, Switch } from 'react-router-dom' import { createMemoryHistory } from 'history' import { render, fireEvent, cleanup } from '@testing-library/react'
+import { Link, Route, Router, Switch } from 'react-router-dom' import { createMemoryHistory } from 'history' import { render, fireEvent } from '@testing-library/react'

 const About = () => <div>You are on the about page</div>
 const Home = () => <div>You are home</div>